- 1.99% MER rate for bisf houses

 Bisf construction mortgage options

-Timber frame wall with a cavity and outer wall of brick built after 1965 – minimum thickness 275mm (All widths exclude finishes)
+Timber frame wall with a cavity and outer wall of brick-built after 1965 – minimum thickness 275mm (All widths exclude finishes)

 Pre-cast reinforced concrete (PRC)